bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

 - **Biological filtering:** e.g., exclude males if analyzing only females
 - **Low quality/coverage:** remove samples with too few reads

-👉 **Make a copy of your original mapping file and delete unwanted rows** before moving to Part 2.
+👉 **To do this, make a copy of your original mapping file and delete unwanted rows** before moving to Part 2.
 I like to modify the original mapping file name with a subset ID.
 For example JB236_map.txt can be JB236_males_map.txt.

 &nbsp;